 StorageOS volumes are a logical construct which represent a writeable volume and exhibit standard POSIX semantics.
-We present volumes as mounts into containers via the Linux LIO subsystem.
+StorageOS presents volumes as mounts into containers via the Linux LIO subsystem.

-Conceptually, StorageOS volumes have a front end presentation, which is the side the application sees, and a backend presentation, which is the actual on-disk format.
+Conceptually, StorageOS volumes have a frontend presentation, which is what the application sees, and a backend presentation, which is the actual on-disk format.
 Depending on the configuration, frontend and backend components may be on the same or different hosts.

-Volumes are formatted using the linux standard ext4 filesystem as standard.
-Kubernetes users may change the default filesystem type to ext2, ext3, ext4, btrfs or xfs by setting the fsType parameter in their StorageClass.
+Volumes are formatted using the linux standard ext4 filesystem by default.
+Kubernetes users may change the default filesystem type to ext2, ext3, ext4, or xfs by setting the fsType parameter in their StorageClass (see Supported Filesystems for more information).
 Different filesystems may be supported in the future.

 In systems which have multiple

-we place two blob files per block device.
-This allows us to load-balance writes
+two blob files are created per block device.
+This allows us to load-balance

-across multiple devices.
-In cases where dev directories are added after a
+writes across multiple devices.
+In cases where dev directories are added after

-period of run time, later directories are favoured for writes until the data is
+a period of run time, later directories are favoured for writes until the data

 Metadata is kept in directories named